-Danica posts regularly to her YouTube channel with videos covering anything from a day in the life of a type one diabetic, to diabetes related jokes.
-As of today 8/5/2016 she has 14,883 subscribers to her YouTube channel and a great following on her Facebook as well at over 8,700 likes.
+Danica posts regularly to her YouTube channel with videos covering anything from a day in the life of a type one diabetic, to diabetes-related jokes.
+As of today 8/5/2016, she has 14,883 subscribers to her YouTube channel and a great following on her Facebook as well as over 8,700 likes.
 She gets a mention in this post because of both her big following and her great personality.
 Check her out and subscribe to her channel if you feel she can be a helpful resource in your life.

-Karen, who was diagnosed with type 1 diabetes in the 70’s at age 11 uses her experience to educate others about living with diabetes.
-She’s come to a conclusion that living with diabetes isn’t all that bad.
+Karen, who was diagnosed with type 1 diabetes in the ’70s at age 11 uses her experience to educate others about living with diabetes.
+She’s come to the conclusion that living with diabetes isn’t all that bad.
 To help others with ideas, Karen shares her cooking, her personal thoughts on new diabetes research, and more.
 The community on her website stays pretty active due to her regularly posting.
-Check our her site and see for yourself :)
+Check out her site and see for yourself :)

 This blog is kept very well updated with stories from various sources.
-The blog posts cover a wide array of topics, from how diabetes can effect your work and home life, to advice for parent’s who’s children have diabetes.
+The blog posts cover a wide array of topics, from how diabetes can affect your work and home life, to advice for parents whose children have diabetes.
 Their wide range of information makes this site a great resource to those who are seeking real people’s stories and knowledge.

 The College Diabetes Network is a blog written by college students with diabetes for those who struggle with the disease who are headed to college.
 The purpose of the blog is to help guide those who either struggle mildly or greatly with this disease to have support through their college years.